 5. APPLICABLE LAWS

-5.1.
-As a Company, ABAC® CoE is incorporated in and conducting its business in Pakistan, United Kingdom, United States of America and the United Arab Emirates, therefore is obliged to comply with the domestic laws of these respective countries, including but not limited to, the Prevention of Corruption Act, 1947; Pakistan Penal Code 1860 ; National Accountability Ordinance, 1999 , the Companies Act, 2017; the UK Bribery Act, 2010; Foreign Corrupt Practices Act of 1977 (United States of America) and the Federal Code of the U.A.E.
-Besides this, Company respects and adheres to international laws and instruments promulgated and adopted by the United Nations, OECD and the European Union.
+5.1.1.
+As a Company, ABAC CoE is incorporated in and conducting its business in Pakistan, United Kingdom, United States of America and the United Arab Emirates, therefore is obliged to comply with the domestic laws of these respective countries, including but not limited to, the Prevention of Corruption Act, 1947; Pakistan Penal Code 1860 ; National Accountability Ordinance, 1999 , the Companies Act, 2017; the U.K. Bribery Act, 2010; Foreign Corrupt Practices Act of 1977 (United States of America) and the Federal Code of the U.A.E.
+Besides this, Company respects and adheres to international laws and instruments promulgated and adopted by the United Nations, OECD, and the European Union.

-ABAC® CoE is subject to these statutes which equally apply to ABAC® CoE and its employees and agents within or outside Pakistan, the United Kingdom, United States of America and the United Arab Emirates as well as to employees and agents of ABAC® CoE’s subsidiaries located outside these countries.
-Thus, the employees, agents and all those associated with ABAC® CoE are required to comply with these laws regardless of where you are conducting business on behalf of ABAC® CoE or one of its subsidiaries.
+5.1.2.
+ABAC CoE is subject to these statutes which equally apply to ABAC CoE and its employees and agents within or outside Pakistan, the United Kingdom, United States of America, and the United Arab Emirates, as well as to employees and agents of ABAC CoE’s subsidiaries located outside these countries.
+Thus, the employees, agents and all those associated with ABAC CoE must comply with these laws regardless of where you conduct business on behalf of ABAC CoE or one of its subsidiaries.
 Depending on location, and other factors, other Anti-Bribery and Corruption Laws may apply under the circumstances.
-In case of any doubt as to the application of any of these Anti-Corruption Laws, designated officer can be contacted.
+The designated officer can be contacted in case of any doubt about applying any of these Anti-Corruption Laws.

 5.2.
 PAKISTAN PENAL CODE 1860